sofisofa/electricity-consumption/README.md

 4. Run the desired scripts or functions as explained in Usage instructions.

+### Happy path for first usage

+Change to the local folder where you have cloned the repo and run the following instructions in terminal.
+1. Build the Grafana docker image:
+    ```bash
+    make buildProdGrafana
+    ```
+2. Initialize the PostgreSQL database (first time only):
+    ```bash
+    make initDb

+3. Once the database is initialized, you can update it:
+    ```bash
+    make updateDb
+    ```

-5. Go to https://localhost:3000 to see your consumption data plotted in your Grafana dashboard.
+4. Go to https://localhost:3000 to see your consumption data plotted in your Grafana dashboard.

 ### Usage
 Change to the local folder where you have cloned the repo and run the following instructions in terminal.